Adityaakr/crosschain-bridge-fastfill/README.md

 # Solver + CallBreaker Cross-Chain Bridge

-A professional cross-chain USDC bridge with instant liquidity using the Solver + CallBreaker protocol for Arbitrum ↔ Base transfers.
+A professional cross-chain USDC bridge with instant liquidity using the Solver + CallBreaker for Base ↔ Arbitrum transfers.

 ## **Features**